Exploring the Dark Universe: constraints on dynamical Dark Energy models from CMB, BAO and growth rate measurements: Cosmological models and results

-Note that the parameter $\sigma_8$ enters into our analysis as a free parameter and from now in all cosmological models.
-This parameter represents the amplitude of the fluctuations of galaxies and is obtained from the Growth Parameter of structure $A_{obs}(z)$.
-Using a chi square estimate we find that $\sigma_8=0.761\pm0.019$ (see Figure \ref{fig:Sigma3}, top-right), this result is compatible with the obtained from \cite{planckXVI}, \cite{2015arXiv150201589P}, however PLANCK15 reports a lower uncertainty.
-Aditionally our best fit value for the dark energy density divided by the critical density today with 68\% confidence is $\Omega_\Lambda=0.7095\pm0.0054$, that is according with the limits reports by \cite{2015arXiv150201589P}.
-The value of cosmological constant in this work is positive and different from zero ($\Lambda = 1.5277 \pm 0.0092 \times 10^{-35}s^{-2}$), This value of $\Lambda$ is consistent with measurements obtained by the High-Z Supernova Team and the Supernova Cosmology Project \cite{1999ApJ...517..565P} \cite{2001AIPC..586..316C}.
-Some derived parameters for this model are showed in Table \ref{tab:par2}.\\
+Note that $\sigma_8$ is a free parameter in all cosmological models, corresponding to RMS mass fluctuations, obtained from the growth parameter $A_{obs}(z)$.
+Using a $\chi^2$ estimation we find $\sigma_8=0.744\pm0.021$ with 68\% confidence level (see Table \ref{tab:LCDM}).
+This result is compatible with the one obtained by Planck 2018, which reports a lower uncertainty \cite{2018arXiv180706209P}.
+Additionally the best-fit value for the DE density normalised to the critical density today is $\Omega_\Lambda=0.687\pm0.009$ at 68\%, which agrees with the limits reported by Planck 2018 ($\Omega_\Lambda=0.6847\pm0.0073$ at 68\% using TT,TE,EE+LowE+lensing)\cite{2018arXiv180706209P}.
+The value of cosmological constant in this case is positive and different from zero ($\Lambda = 1.5168 \pm 0.0092 \times 10^{-35}s^{-2}$).
+This value of $\Lambda$ is consistent with measurements obtained by the High-Z Supernova Team and the Supernova Cosmology Project \cite{1999ApJ...517..565P} \cite{2001AIPC..586..316C}.
+Some derived parameters for this model are shown in Table \ref{tab:par2}, while Figure \ref{fig:LCDM} presents the 2D contour plots at $1\sigma$ and $2\sigma$ levels and 1D posterior distributions with CMB+BAO+G (Black) and CMB+BAO+SNIa+G+Hz (Gray).
+In Table \ref{tab:LCDM} is evident the impact of adding the SNIa and Hz datasets to CMB + BAO + G, which evidently improves the constraints on the parameters.\\

-To see the evolution of cosmic acceleration we plot the deceleration parameter q(z) in the Figure \ref{fig:qz}.
-As expected, q(z) has negative values at late times ($q_0=-0.67$), and positive values at an earlier epochs.
-The transition from one decelerated expansion phase to an accelerated occurs at $z\sim0.92$ using data from Baryon Acoustic Oscillations (BAO), in accordance with previous works \cite{2012PhLB..710..251C}.